techiediaries/techiediaries/_posts/2020/ubuntu-20/2020-04-30-install-postgresql-12-server-ubuntu-20-04.md

 ---
 layout: post
-title: "Installing PostgreSQL 11 on Ubuntu 20.04"
+title: "Installing PostgreSQL 12 Server on Ubuntu 20.04"
 image: "images/content/ubuntu.png"
-excerpt: "In this post, you'll see how you can install PostgreSQL on Ubuntu 20.04" tags : [ubuntu , postgresql]
+excerpt: "In this post, you'll see how you can install PostgreSQL 12 on Ubuntu 20.04" tags : [ubuntu , postgresql]
 ---

 PostgreSQL is a popular database used with many development stacks and languages.
-You can install PostgreSQL on your Ubuntu 20.04 system using the following steps.
+You can install PostgreSQL 12 server on your Ubuntu 20.04 system using the following steps.

-## How to Install PostgreSQL 11 on Ubuntu 20.04?
+## How to Install PostgreSQL 12 Server on Ubuntu 20.04?

 PostgreSQL is included in the official repositories of Ubuntu 20.04 so you can simpy use the official `apt` package manager by running the following commands in your terminal: